 Yes, your body will remain in a fasting state if you drink less than 50 calories.

-Consuming less calories also supports your weight-loss journey, if that is the main reason why you're on an intermittent fast.
+Consuming fewer calories also supports your weight-loss journey, if that is the main reason why you’re on an intermittent fast.

-Thus, it is recommended to drink zero-calorie beverages, like water or select energy drinks that have zero or less calories.
+Thus, it is recommended to drink zero-calorie beverages, like water or select energy drinks that have zero or fewer calories.

 Sadly, you will have to say goodbye to your go-to frappuccino though.

 Can you drink zero-calorie drinks during an intermittent fast?

 Yes, you can have your zero-calorie drinks while on your fast.

 It is safe to drink less than 50 calories to remain in a fasted state.

 To ensure you’re still in a fast state, don’t consume sugar and watch your calorie intake.
 So, as to answer the question of whether or not you can drink your energy drink while on OMAD – yes you still can if you choose wisely!

 One Meal a Day, aka “OMAD” is also another type of diet that people go on to either lose weight or improve their health.